isabella232/ilt-getting-started-with-puppet-issues/Windows/lab-13.1-Class-params/README.md

 What did you just do?
 For one, you deleted the static values used in a previous version of this class: `$servers = ['time.google.com']`.
 Also, you updated the class to use a class parameter (line 2 of the new version).
 Line 2 defines the `$servers` parameter, which is undefined by default.
 This means that if no value is passed for this parameter, the default time servers in class `winntp` and `ntp` will be used.

-### Commit your code, and push it to a remote repo:
+### Commit your code, and push it to a remote repo

 1. In Visual Studio Code, click the Source Control (fork) icon on the left.
 1. Select the checkbox next to **SOURCE CONTROL: GIT** (and click **yes** if prompted).